Seed7

 const proc: for (inout aType: variable) range

-(in aType: upper_limit) downto (in aType: lower_limit) do
+(in aType: upperLimit) downto (in aType: lowerLimit) do

 (in proc: statements) end for is func